yaymukund/grunt-simple-mocha/README.md

     all: { src: ['test/**/*.js'] }
   }
 });

-// For this to work, you need to have run `npm install grunt-simple-mocha` grunt.loadNpmTasks('grunt-simple-mocha');

-// Add a default task.
-This is optional, of course :) grunt.registerTask('default', 'simplemocha');
 ```

-Now, you can just run `grunt simplemocha` in your shell to run the tests.
-That's it!

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding